Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/index.rst

     - integer (read-only)
     - The internal Invoca id of the Destination.

+  * - country_code
+    - string
+    - Country code of the phone number.

   * - phone_number
     - string
     - Phone number of the Destination.

   * - primary_url
     - string
-    - ToDo
+    - Website or page URL on which the destination is applied.

   * - requested_destination_name
-    - integer
-    - ToDo
+    - string (read-only)
+    - Alias for the destination.
+Auto-generated names.

   * - **advertiser_campaign**
     -